Privacy Policy

 - pseudonymous Microsoft advertising IDs or comparable identifiers,

-Further processing of this information is carried out by Microsoft on its own responsibility.
+Further processing of this information is carried out by Microsoft under its own responsibility.

 8.12.2 Purpose

-If you wish and if provided by Microsoft, the data may be used for the following purposes:
+Where you have requested it and Microsoft has provided it, the data may be used for the following purposes:

-- Measuring the success and analysing advertising campaigns (conversion tracking),
+- Performance measurement and analysis of advertising campaigns (conversion tracking),

 8.12.3 Legal basis